 There are a number of additional safety precautions in the harbor to protect residents and fishermen.
 Please see the Harbor COVID Operations Plan for specific details.
-The State of Alaska outlined additional safety measures for vessels in Health Mandate 17.
+The State of Alaska outlined additional safety measures for vessels in Health Advisory 4 Appendix 2 and 3.

 The goal of the operations plan is to protect the residents of our community and ensure the fishing fleet has the amenities it needs for a successful season while adhering to additional restrictions put in place during this COVID-19 pandemic.